-When it comes to switching systems, what happens to my financial history (even the old stuff)?
-Does the baby go out with the bath water?
+What happens to my financial history (even the old stuff) when it comes to switching systems?
+Does the baby go out with the bathwater?

 The short answer is, you can bring your historical data with you, and when we migrate that data as part of your implementation, you’ll get the opportunity to leverage that data in ways you’ve never been able to do before.

 How well does your current financial solution serve you and your franchise team?